Name: Black-footed Ferret (Mustela nigripes)

 Sufficient numbers of prairie dogs were born to allow reintroduction to be attempted after just a few years.
 In 1991, the first reintroduction of 49 juvenile ferrets was completed.
 Careful monitoring showed that 12 percent of these ferrets were able to survive the winter.
 The discovery of two wild-born litters was a particularly good sign.
 A second group of 90 captive-bred ferrets was released in 1992.

 Follow-up indicates that survival may be about 25 percent.
 The majority of ferrets are lost to predation by coyotes.
-The objective of the recovery effort is to establish ten geographically distinct free-ranging populations totalling 1,500 ferrets by the year 2010.
+The objective of the recovery effort was to establish ten geographically distinct free-ranging populations totaling 1,500 ferrets by the year 2010.
+That did not happened.

 Obviously, black-footed ferret reintroduction will be successful only if there are sufficient numbers of prairie dogs to support the ferrets.
 Efforts are being made to preserve habitat and reduce other pressures on prairie dogs.